Human trafficking in Kuwait

+Prosecution (2008)

 Kuwait does prohibit human trafficking in persons (Law No.91 of 2013), and it also prohibits transnational slavery through Article 185 of its criminal code, with a prescribed penalty of five years’ imprisonment and a fine.
 Article 201 of Kuwait's criminal code prohibits forced prostitution; prescribed penalties include imprisonment of up to five years or a fine for the forced prostitution of adults, and seven years’ imprisonment and a fine prescribed for the forced prostitution of minors under 18 years of age.
 This year, Kuwait passed an administrative ban on withholding passports, but did not report any efforts to enforce it.
 Despite the availability of these statutes, the government did not report any prosecutions, convictions, or punishments of traffickers for forced labor, including fraudulent recruiters and abusive employers.

 Rather than assign stringent prison penalties for trafficking, Kuwaiti law enforcement efforts generally focus on administrative measures such as shutting down recruitment firms, issuing orders for employers to return withheld passports, or requiring employers pay back-wages.
 The government also did not provide evidence of prosecuting, convicting, or punishing traffickers for commercial sexual exploitation.
 In addition, credible reports indicate that government officials are complicit in unlawfully selling worker visas to labor recruiters, thereby facilitating trafficking.
 The government reported no prosecutions, convictions, or punishments for complicity in trafficking.
 The government did not provide specialized training to law enforcement officers, lawyers, or judges on investigating or prosecuting trafficking.

-Protection
+Protection (2008)

 During the year, Kuwait made uneven efforts to improve protection for victims of trafficking.
 In September, the government opened a temporary shelter for victims of forced labor.
 The shelter has a maximum capacity of 40 women and provides medical, psychological, and legal services.
 It is unknown how many victims this shelter has accommodated to date.
 Credible sources report, however, that the shelter turns away victims who want to file complaints of trafficking or other abuses against their employers.
 The government continues to lack formal procedures for the systematic identification and protection of trafficking victims among vulnerable populations, such as foreign workers arrested without proper identity documents and women arrested for prostitution.
 As such, victims of trafficking are sometimes detained or deported for acts committed as a result of being trafficked, such as running away from their sponsors in violation of immigration laws and prostitution.
 Victims who are deported are not offered legal alternatives to their removal to countries in which they may face retribution.
 The police do not encourage victims to assist in criminal investigations of their traffickers.
 Government authorities often encourage victims to settle complaints against their employers out of court.
 In many cases, police do not take the complaints of trafficking victims seriously, and may also treat them as criminals for leaving their sponsors.